rajivm1991/Rajiv-Py-SMS/README.md

     MyPager.send(   RECEIVER = "9952113011",
                     MESSAGE  = "Have a nice day & night..."
                 )

-    # That's all, your sms has been sent...
+    # Wow!!!, your sms has been sent...

 for the above sending command, the message sent will be look like